 Green Flag Award-winning meadows close to Guildford, in walking distance of Guildford Spectrum and Stoke Park.
-Right beside the River Wey, with lots of possibilities for longer walks.
+Right beside the River Wey, with possibilities for longer walks.
 At the far end you’ll find pretty Stoke Lock, where you can cross a footbridge to pickup the towpath that’ll take you all the way to Dapdune Wharf and into Guildford.

-Plenty of wildlife makes its home here too, including the cutest of all mammals, the harvest mouse.
+Plenty of wildlife makes its home here too, including the cutest of all mammals, the Harvest Mouse.
 The only British mammal with a prehensile tail, meaning it can grasp plant stems as it moves through long vegetation.